Santosh1176/appstek-assignments/README.md

     - [x] Created a GitHub Action to push an image using Buildah and then sign the image using cosign

-7. **Using cuelang, demonstrate how to build manifest files for an application and also how to verify manifest files with multiple varieties of conditions.**
+- **Using cuelang, demonstrate how to build manifest files for an application and also how to verify manifest files with multiple varieties of conditions.**
+    - [x] Validate Kubernetes manifests
+    - [] Generate Kubernetes MAnifests

 - [x] **Demonstrate how to use kustomize + helm to deploy Prometheus onto k8s**

 - [x] **Demonstrate how to use kustomize to deploy an application into k8s to dev environment and QA environment (dev namespace and QA namespace)**

-- [10.] **Demonstrate the ArgoCD setup and use ArgoCD to do application deployment where application manifest YAML files are managed by kustomize tool**
+- [x.] **Demonstrate the ArgoCD setup and use ArgoCD to do application deployment where application manifest YAML files are managed by kustomize tool**

 ## Notes